artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Finding the information_object_id
 ---------------------------------

-The information_object_id is not a value that is accessible via the :term:` user interface` - it is a unique value used in AtoM's database.
-You can, however, use SQL in the command line to determine the ID of an information object.
-The following example will show you how to use a SQL query to find the `information_object_id`, if you know the :term:`slug` of the description:
+The information_object_id is not a value that is accessible via the :term:`user interface` - it is a unique value used in AtoM's database.
+You can, however, use SQL in the command-line to determine the ID of an information object.
+The following example will show you how to use a SQL query to find the ``information_object_id``, if you know the :term:`slug` of the description:

 1. First, you will need to access mysqlCLI to be able to input a SQL query.
 To do this, you will need to know the database name, user name, and password you